Bit-Offender/Bit-Offender/README.md

 ## Hi, I'm Surarihan👋

 # 👤 Who I Am
-I'm a student and self-taught developer exploring web development, math, physics, cybersecurity, and building real projects to learn by doing.
+I'm a student and self-taught developer exploring web development and building real projects to learn by doing.

 # 🔧 What I'm Currently Working On
-A small voice-recording app using Next.js + Tailwind
+A finance tracker app with plans to put an AI agent using Next.js

-Improving my fundamentals in React, TypeScript, and authentication
+Improving my fundamentals in React, TypeScript

 Building clean, simple interfaces with shadcn/ui and Framer Motion